somebirby/ZRLauncher/README.md

 **Instructions**:
 - ZRLauncher can be used from *anywhere* (as long as it isn't in the same folder as any other GameMaker game. aka, put it in it's own folder thank you).
-- Beforehand, create a folder for your mods and copy your mods inside.
+- Beforehand, create a folder for your mods and copy your **patched .win files** inside.
 This folder can be located anywhere (**except it cannot be the same one containing ZeroRanger.exe**).
 - Double-click the file or start it through Steam (Proton-compatible).
 - **On First boot**, you will need to fill out the Options menu with the folder containing ZeroRanger.exe, as well as your mod folder.
 Navigate to each options, press Confirm, and a file select dialog should appear.
 Navigate to and select the file related to the option (any modded .win file or ZeroRanger.exe).